 Visiting Seattle in May & June: May and June begin the most popular times to visit Seattle with warmer weather and frequent festival events.
 Folklife, film, and maritime festivals occur throughout May.
 Every weekend in June is triple booked with similar celebrations.

 Visiting Seattle in July & August: The prime summer months in Seattle, July and August tend to slip by too quickly for most residents.
-Exploring the hiking trails that surround the city and swimat city beaches.
+Explore the hiking trails that surround the city and swim at the city beaches.
 These months also deliver with several cultural events.

 Best Time to Visit Portland

-A similar city of cultural influence, the city of Portland, Oregon delivers its own unique taste of things to do throughout the year.
+Portland, Oregon is a similar city of cultural influence that delivers its own unique taste of things to do throughout the year.
 Much like Seattle, Portland has stunning weather throughout the summer and long spouts of rainy weather during the winter.
-The best time to visit Portland depends on what you want to do.
-The best time to see the Cities of Roses at its peak bloom, however, is June.
+The best time to visit Portland depends on what type of adventure you want to have.
+The best time to see the city at its peak bloom, however, is June.

 More Related Articles on PlanetWare.com